 A Quiet Friction

 We spent time together and were affectionate, but something felt off.
 Not outwardly dramatic—just a subtle imbalance that sat with me longer than I expected.
-It wasn't bout a single moment, but about how disconnected I felt by the end of the night.
+It wasn't about a single moment, but about how disconnected I felt by the end of the night.

 I didn't sleep at all.